rctl/yubiwall/README.md

 YubiWall is a simple authentication engine that can be integrated with Nginx auth_request module to provide simple authentication when accessing HTTPS resoures.
 It is light weight and is designed to integrate easily with Kubernets Nignx ingress controller.

+While YubiWall can be helful to prevent unauthorized access to ingress resources, it is not recommended to use this as the only form of authentication.

 ## Installation

 You will need Nginx ingress controller installed.
 Also recommended to have cert-manager installed, templates will assume you have cert-manager configured with Lets Encrypt issuer (feel free to edit this in `kubernetes/ingress.yaml`).